-Most gay parents think about how they’re going to create their family for years, before setting out to actually have children.
+Most lesbian parents think about how they’re going to create their family for years, before setting out to actually have children.

 Only you can decide how to create your family.
 Personal values and circumstances play a big role.
 Who do you think should be involved in raising children?
-Do you think children should ideally grow up having a relationship with the woman who contributed to their genetic origins?
-And if your child was conceived through ‘gestational surrogacy’, what about the woman who carried and gave birth to them?
+Do you know a man suitable to ask?
+Do you think children should ideally grow up having a relationship with the man who contributed to their genetic makeup, or are you happy with your child being able to contact him, if they want to, at age 18 or earlier?

-Some men decide that they don’t want to bring other adults into their family – that one or two loving fathers (and any extended family) are all the family their children will need.
-Some decide this by default, because they do not know anyone suitable, with whom they have a close enough relationship to co-parent.
-Some men decide to pursue overseas surrogacy.
-Some investigate fostering.
-Some explore altruistic surrogacy in Victoria.
+Other women decide that they don’t want to bring other adults into their family – that one or two loving mothers (and any extended family) are all the family their children need.
+Some decide this because they do not know a man who is suitable, with whom they have a close or trusting enough relationship.
+Some women ask the brother of the intending non-birth mother.

-Any of these decisions is absolutely legitimate.
+Any of these decisions is legitimate.
 The most important thing is that you base your choices on your own values.
-Try not to let fear – for example of what other people might think – dictate this critical life decision.
+Try not to let fear – of what might happen, or of what other people might think – dictate this critical life decision.
 In particular, try to challenge the idea (even within yourself) that ‘all children need a mother and a father’.
 Three decades of rigorous Australian and international research show that children of same-sex parents are not disadvantaged, and are in some ways – such as in their capacity for empathy – better off!

-Gay men have been creating and raising families in many ways for many years, and will continue to do so.
-Laws and social attitudes have improved a great deal, and will continue to do so as our numbers grow.
+Lesbians have been creating and raising families in many ways for many years, and will continue to do so.
+Victorian children of lesbian couples now have legal equality.
+Social attitudes have also improved immeasurably, and this is increasing as our numbers and diversity grow.